-A someone's idea from internal or external elements that can affect someone's conduct is called perceived behavioral control (Ajzen, 1991).
-In this study, perceived behavioral control relates to Zakat payers' perceptions of how much control they have over or how capable they are of paying Zakat to the institution.
-This research disassembles perceived behavioral control into two parts, namely Zakat knowledge and quality of Zakat distribution.
+A someone's idea from internal or external elements which can affect someone's conduct is called Perceived behavioral control (Ajzen, 1991).
+In this study, perceived behavioral control relates to zakat payers' perceptions of how much control they have over or how capable they are of paying zakat to the institution.
+This research disassembles perceived behavioral control into two parts, namely zakat knowledge and quality of zakat distribution.

-Knowledge is a crucial factor in determining individual compliance with Zakat contributions (Khamis et al., 2011).
-The findings of Idris et al. (2012) show that knowledge related to Zakat tends to encourage someone to be interested in paying Zakat.
-It emphasizes that volunteerism and Zakat knowledge are the keys to compliance behavior.
-Individuals who have the knowledge to pay Zakat tend to be more obedient in paying Zakat compared to those with minimal knowledge of Zakat (Saad et al., 2020).
+Knowledge is a crucial factor in determining individual compliance with zakat contributions (Khamis et al., 2011).
+The findings of Idris et al. (2012) show that knowledge related to zakat tends to encourage someone to be interested in paying zakat.
+It emphasizes that volunteerism and zakat knowledge are the key to compliance behavior.
+Individuals who have the knowledge to pay zakat tend to be obedient in paying zakat compared to those with minimal knowledge of zakat (Saad et al., 2020).

-H4: Zakat knowledge has a favorable effect on encouraging someone to be interested in paying professional Zakat.
+H4: Zakat knowledge has a favorable effect on encouraging someone to be interested in paying professional zakat.

-Low levels of trust in Zakat institutions are caused by a lack of openness as well as inefficiencies in the Zakat distribution process (Zainal et al., 2016).
-In Zoghbi-Manrique-de-Lara and Sharifiatashgah (2020), good Zakat organization services will maintain the quality of work, maintain credibility, and listen to criticism and suggestions to improve quality.
-There is a positive relationship between the quality of Zakat distribution and the intention to pay Zakat (Ghazali et al., 2016).
-This is in line with studies by Hairunnizam et al. (2005) and Saad et al. (2020).
-The quality of Zakat distribution can encourage increased trust to a certain degree in Zakat organizations.
-Good quality of Zakat distribution will affect the individual's intention to pay Zakat income.
+Low levels of trust in zakat institutions are caused by a lack of openness as well as inefficiencies in the zakat distribution process (Zainal et al., 2016).
+In Zoghbi-Manrique-de-Lara and Sharifiatashgah (2020) good zakat organization services will maintain the quality of work, maintain credibility, and listen to criticism and suggestions to improve quality.
+There is a positive relationship between the quality of zakat distribution and the intention to pay zakat (Ghazali et al., 2016).
+This is in line with studies by Hairunnizam et al. (2005); Saad et al. (2020).
+The quality of zakat distribution can encourage increased trust to a certain degree in zakat organizations.
+Good quality of zakat distribution will affect the individual's intention to pay zakat income.

-H5: Quality of Zakat distribution has a favorable effect on encouraging someone to be interested in paying professional Zakat.
+H5: Quality of zakat distribution has a favorable effect on encouraging someone to be interested in paying professional zakat.